langisor/langisor.github.io/dev/mastering-react-custom-hooks.md

   const context = useContext(ThemeContext);

   if (context === undefined) {
-    throw new Error('ThemedButton must be used within a ThemeProvider');
+    throw new Error("ThemedButton must be used within a ThemeProvider");
   }

   const { theme, toggleTheme } = context;